Bloomfield Science Museum is a lovely attraction for families. There are many hands-on exhibitions and workshops.

-We can see the connection between bicycles and planes once again when we look at Eduard Baumhauer.
+We can see the connection between bicycles and planes again when we look at Eduard Baumhauer.
 Eduard (Rotterdam, 30 May 1920 – the North Sea, 27 February 1941) was the eldest son of the Dutch aviation pioneer Albert Gillis von Baumhauer.
 In 1939 he started studying physics at the Technische Hogeschool Delft.
-And it is believed that during this period Eduard created the Flying Cigar.
-Not much is know about Eduard, but fortunately, the sketchbook, photos, and the original Flying Cigar survived.
+And it is believed that Eduard created the Flying Cigar during this period.
+Not much is known about Eduard, but fortunately, the sketchbook, photos, and the original Flying Cigar survived.
 Eduard was not that lucky.
-Soon after the beginning of German occupation, he went into resistance.
+Soon after the beginning of the German occupation, he went into resistance.

-SoftWheel’s three shock absorbers work together to reset more quickly and absorb more shocks and vibrations over the same distance and time.
-Moreover, the shock absorbers adapt to the terrain – on flats they remain rigid like spokes, but over bumps, they compress to absorb impact.
+SoftWheel’s three shock absorbers work together to reset quickly and absorb more shocks and vibrations over the same distance and time.
+Moreover, the shock absorbers adapt to the terrain – on flats, they remain rigid like spokes, but over bumps, they compress to absorb impact.

 Credits: official site

-It is unique since assembling it does not require any additional materials besides wood.
-No need for glue, nails, bolts or anything similar.
-Anyway, there is an assembled model, and you need to construct a new one using provided parts.
-Luckily just a week before the visit I saw a short movie online where two people showed how they assemble Leonardo bridge.
-Thus I was able to gather it within several minutes.
+It is unique since assembling it does not require any additional materials besides wood – no need for glue, nails, bolts, or anything similar.
+Anyway, there is a completed model, and you need to construct a new one using provided parts.
+Luckily just a week before the visit, I saw a short movie online where two people showed how they assembled a Leonardo bridge.
+Thus I could gather it within several minutes.

-AI And Computers Exhibition
+AI and Computers Exhibition

-Fields Of Tomorrow Exhibition
+Fields of Tomorrow Exhibition

 FIELDS OF TOMORROW reveals the scientific background, intensive research, and intriguing ideas being developed in Israel and the world in response to the need to deal with the issue of feeding the world.